dib-lab/dib-training/remote-workshop-info.rst

 **What it is:** A 3 hour lesson taught at a location which is then broadcast to remote locations and also streamed to YouTube using Goolge Hangouts on Air.
-The lesson video will be timestamped shortly after the workshop.
 The video and lesson materials will remain online indefinitely for future use.

 **What this document is:** A description of the roles of people involved, materials, lesson timeline, used as well as examples of past lessons, and frequently asked questions.